wavemaker/docs/learn/hybrid-mobile/first-mobile-app.md

 ---
 ---

-Learn how to build a simple and fully functional hybrid mobile app using WaveMaker Studio.
-To develop this app, use the following widgets and set their properties.
+Learn how to develop a simple hybrid mobile app in WaveMaker Studio.
+This app uses some essential device widgets and associated properties to create contact cards and save it the local device.

-### What widgets are used
+## Widgets used in this app

 | Widgets | Description |
 |---|---|